 Planning vacations around wildfires.
 It’s officially a thing.
 If you’re from California or maybe Idaho, you’re used to fire as a part of life.
-For others (Tennessee–our thoughts are with you right now) fire isn’t a mysterious force, but it’s usually not in the forefront of your mind when you head out to see Dixie Stampede in Pigeon Forge.
-There’s always a chance you’ll be in an area where fires are burning.
+Montana, Oregon and Washington are being hit particularly hard as well this year.
+(Our thoughts and prayers are with you and all of the brave men and women fighting the blazes right now.)
+And we remember the headlines from last year about Gatlinburg, Tennessee.
+There’s always a chance you’ll be in an area when a fire starts or had planned to pass through where fires are burning.
 This former firefighter tells you what you need to know to help and offers some wildfire safety tips to keep you and your family safe.

 Traveling to Wildfire Country: Heed Warnings